Airport access for ultralights

 by Had Robinson

 Airports may be an ultralight pilot's only location to safely and legally operate.
-Because light sport aircraft (LSA) and ultralights are relatively slow aeronautical vehicles, they do not mix well with general aviation aircraft.
+Because some light sport aircraft (LSA) and all ultralights are relatively slow aeronautical vehicles, they do not mix well with general aviation aircraft.
 Typically, ultralights and LSA's will operate like helicopters i.e. stay out of the airport traffic pattern.

-The operation of ultralights and light sport aircraft are aeronautical activities and must, therefore, be generally accommodated at airports that have been developed with federal airport development assistance.
-FAA Advisory Circular
+The operation of ultralights and light sport aircraft are aeronautical activities and must, therefore, be generally accommodated at airports that have been developed with federal airport development assistance. – FAA Advisory Circular

 Restricting Aeronautical Activities.
 While the airport sponsor must allow use of its airport by all types, kinds, and classes of aeronautical activity, as well as by the general public, Grant Assurance 22, Economic Nondiscrimination, also provides for a limited exception: “the airport sponsor may prohibit or limit any given type, kind, or class of aeronautical use of the airport if such action is reasonable and necessary for the safe operation of the airport or necessary to serve the civil aviation needs of the public.”
 A prohibition or limit may be based on safety or on a conflict between classes or types of operations.
 This generally occurs as a conflict between fixed-wing operations and another class of operator that results in a loss of airport capacity for fixed-wing aircraft.
 Any restriction proposed by an airport sponsor based upon safety and efficiency, including those proposed under Grant Assurance 22(i), must be adequately justified and supported.
 Prohibitions and limits are within the sponsor’s proprietary power only to the extent that they are consistent with the sponsor’s obligations to provide access to the airport on reasonable and not unjustly discriminatory terms and other applicable federal law.
 The Associate Administrator for Airports, working in conjunction with Flight Standards and/or the Air Traffic Organization, will carefully analyze supporting data and documentation and make the final call on whether a particular activity can be conducted safely and efficiently at an airport.
 In all cases, the FAA is the final arbiter regarding aviation safety and will make the determination regarding the reasonableness of the sponsor’s proposed measures that restrict, limit, or deny access to the airport.
-The FAA, not the sponsor, is the authority to approve or disapprove aeronautical restrictions based on safety and/or efficiency at federally obligated airports.5190.6B Page 14-2 14.3
+The FAA, not the sponsor, is the authority to approve or disapprove aeronautical restrictions based on safety and/or efficiency at federally obligated airports. – 5190.6B Page 14-2 14.3

-Summing up the FAA's position, the burden of proof that flying your PPG at the airport would be unsafe lies with the airport.
-I am sorry to say that a few airport managers do not know the regulations or have it backwards.
-In one case an obstinate local airport was ordered by the FAA to allow ultralight operations.
-The airport authority must give a clear and reasonable explanation why you cannot use the airport.
-If there is a disagreement, the local FSDO office makes the final decision.
-If a towered airport, for example, is your only option, they would still be required to help.
-That could mean that you must have an aviation band transceiver (more on this below), adhere to certain areas of the airfield, observe a special traffic pattern, have liability insurance (page 14-2), and meet other reasonable criteria.
+If a towered airport, for example, is your only option, they would still be required to accommodate.
+That could mean that you must have an aviation band transceiver (more on this below), adhere to certain areas of the airfield, observe a special traffic pattern, have liability insurance (page 14-2 above), and meet other reasonable criteria.
 The point is that the rules must be reasonable.
 FAA regulations are clear on this point.
 Here are some examples (see page 14-3) of Grant Assurance 22(i) restrictions.
-Here is more information about this issue from the USPPA.
+Here is helpful information about this issue from the USPPA.

 City, county, and private airports are usually un-towered, and do not have high traffic.

 Never show up at your local airport, setup, and fly before meeting with the manager.
+You will make enemies if you do!

-If you can get to know someone who hangars his plane at the airport, you will have a great head start.
+If you can get to know someone who hangars his plane at the airport, this is a great head start.
 Ask him what the general attitude of the manager and local pilots is towards ultralights?
 Some can be extremely (and illegally) hostile.
 The vast majority of managers just want to be sure everything is done in a safe and responsible manner.
-The reason ultralights may have trouble is because there are pilots who do not know the rules and can be a danger to others, including themselves.
-In this regard, education is the answer.
-Of course, there are GA pilots who also do not know the rules and are dangerous to others, including themselves.
-(Here is the official FAA accident report.)

 Unfortunately, there are also some pilots who do know the rules but choose to ignore them.
 These types of pilots are not our friends.
 Often, they will show up in your area unannounced for a few days, engage in illegal or annoying activities, and then leave.
-They know that by the time other pilots or the authorities are about to get after them, they can be safely somewhere else, doing the same thing.
+They know that by the time other pilots or the authorities are about to get after them, they can safely be somewhere else, doing the same thing.
 Local pilots and airport managers need to be on the lookout for these rogue types.
-I am sorry to say that these pilots can include active duty military, commercial, and private pilots who know how to evade the authorities and like the thrill of it all.

 All pilots can get an important and valuable head start by studying the relevant (and short) chapters in The Powered Paragliding Bible.
 There are detailed instructions for those who wish to fly at an airport, even ones with a tower.
 Details of communication are discussed with an air-band radio or over the telephone with the airport authority and other pilots, what to pay attention to, and everything else that might be required if you wish to touch down or take off.

 Purchase an aviation band radio if you plan to fly near or at an airport.
 You will need the correct adaptors and pigtails to connect these radios to a typical PPG helmet, like the ICARO.
 It is only courteous to let general aviation pilots know what you are up to.
 This type of radio can be had for under $300.
-Note: The typical 2m FM radio cannot be modified to transmit on the airbands but it can receive the air-band AM modulated signals.
+Note: The typical 2m FM radio cannot be modified to transmit on the airband but it can receive the airband AM modulated signals.
 The difference between AM and FM transmission is so great that separate radio transceivers are required.

 In general, demonstrate to the flying community that you are a safe and responsible pilot.
 Thinking of others goes a long way in helping our reputation among aviators.